thesalmonidae/airflow-devcontainer/README.md

 ## Build devcontainer

-Build the devcontainer by running `ctrl+shif+p` in Visual Studio Code, and then select `Dev Containers: Rebuild Container Without Cache`.
+Build the devcontainer by running `ctrl+shift+p` in Visual Studio Code, and then select `Dev Containers: Rebuild Container Without Cache`.

 ## Setup Airflow